ragsden/docs/sources/yml.rst

 Your shippable.yml file tells us about your project and how to run your builds and tests.
 This file should be at the root of your repository in order to build the repo with Shippable.
 Your yml can be as minimal or as customized as necessary, depending on the project.

-To help TravisCI users quickly test our platform, we support most tags in .travis.yml natively, so you will not need a shippable.yml in addition.
+To help Travis CI users quickly test our platform, we support .travis.yml natively, so you will not need a shippable.yml in addition.
+Most tags in your .travis.yml are supported if the corresponding feature is available on Shippable.

+At a minimum, Shippable needs to have your language and build version specified in the yml.
+We will default to the most common commands if commands for the other sections are not specified.

+The descriptions below are generic to all build environments and all languages.
+If you are looking for language specific tags, please refer to our `language guides <http://docs.shippable.com/en/latest/languages/index.html#language-specific-help>`_ for more information.

 Build flow
 ----------